 Instrument RATING - IR

-An Instrument Rating (IR) allows you to fly an aeroplane under the IFR and in IMC.
+An Instrument Rating (IR) allows you to fly an aeroplane under the Instrument Flight Rules and in Instrument Meteorological Conditions.

 A minimum of a PPL(A) or CPL(A) is required to begin this course.
 You will need 50 hours cross-country PIC, 40 hours of instrument time, 5 hours of night time (including 1 hour of solo night circuits) and a pass in the IREX exam before you can sit the flight test.

 We conduct this course in combination with a Multi-Engine Class Rating to form our Multi-Engine Instrument Rating.
 This course is now also offered through TAFE Queensland as the AVI50519 Diploma of Aviation (Instrument Rating).

 Instrument Rating (IR) - 40 hours (aircraft & sim) + flight test

 - State of the art Flight Simulator Training Device (FSTD) - our FRASCA RTD.

 - Comfortable, modern and industry relevant aircraft - our Piper PA34 Seneca V and Piper PA31 Navajo.

 - IREX theory course offered (3 weeks full time)

 - Students may be eligible to transfer from another instrument rating course to complete their training with us.
 Please get in touch to discuss your options.